Reddick's 2 homers lead Astros to another rout of White Sox - Philly

 TRAINER'S ROOM

 White Sox: Asked if Farquhar required surgery, manager Rick Renteria said, "We'll see how they proceed and hopefully the outcome is a positive one."
 The right-hander was placed on the 10-day disabled list and RHP Gregory Infante was recalled from Triple-A Charlotte.
 Infante pitched a scoreless seventh and eighth. ...
-2B Yoan Moncada left the game after two innings and was replaced with Leury Garcia.
+2B Yoan Moncada left the game after two innings with a sore left hamstring and was replaced with Leury Garcia.
+Moncada slowed down running to first in first at-bat.

 JUST GRAND